agorago/wego/README.md

 $ git clone intelligentb.gitlab.com/code-gen (get the actual git repo url)
 $ mkdir configs

+All included git projects within Intelligent B including BPlus will be under src.
+Reference to other Intelligent B projects will be relative.
+For example, you will create a relative path to BPlus in your module by typing the
+following:
+$ cd src/my-service
+$ go mod edit --alter intelligentb.gitlab.com/devops/bplus=../bplus

+This establishes the relative path to bplus from your service and allows changing of the bplus code without requiring "go" to extract the latest code from gitlab.

 ## Project Types
 We would have three sets of projects that need to be developed.
 All these project templates are generated automatically using code-gen. These include the following: